NGMusic/mpris-java/README.md

 # mpris-java

-Simple MPRIS 2 implementation with Kotlin for Java
+Simple MPRIS 2 implementation with Kotlin for Java.

-This is not done, but usable.
-No guarantees whatsoever.
+Code is mainly done, but largely untested.
+No guarantees for it to work.

 Look into xerus.mpris.MPRISPlayer for a test implementation.

-### Todo
-- TrackList
-- better Properties integration